A great outdoor adventure for younger kids in the Western Australia forest

 They could not have been stronger or braver in taking on this adventurous outdoor experience – come and see exactly what happened when the Globetrotters took on Treetops Adventure Dwellingup!

 This post is part of our series Discover Australia – come and see all our Aussie Adventures with Kids

-Once you are taught how to use the equipment, staff will take you to the course starting point.
-Once they are confident all the kids are using the gear correctly – which mostly involves manoeuvring your carabiner clip around the metal plates that hold the ropes together, you are left to it.
+Staff will take you to the course starting point once you are taught how to use the equipment.
+Once they are confident all the kids are using the gear correctly – which mainly involves manoeuvring your carabiner clip around the metal plates that hold the ropes together, you are left to it.

 If at any time you get stuck a loud “HELP!” and one of the staff will come running – the staff tent is adjacent to the course.

 Related Reading: How to Road Trip Western Australia with Kids

 Our experience at Lane Poole Park with the Globetrotters

 Entry to the park is based entirely on age, not height, so at last, our little Master J was delighted he could be included in an active family adventure – so often, the poor little thrill-seeker is sidelined for his size.

 He is, I will admit, quite short for his age, only turning four a week before, but he was more than competent in completing the courses (albeit at a slower, steadier pace than the older kids).

 He did need some assistance at certain spots to hook himself properly to the flying foxes as he simply wasn’t tall enough to reach for himself.
 I would say a child under about 1.05m will be challenged in spots.